stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 info.pSignalSemaphores = NativeObject.toArray(signal);
 ```

-Population of the wait semaphores is slightly more complicated because the two components are separate fields (rather than an array of some child structure).
-We first populate the pointer array for the semaphores:
+Population of the wait semaphores is slightly more complicated because the two components are separate fields, rather than an array of some child structure.
+First the array of semaphores is populated:

 ```java
 info.waitSemaphoreCount = wait.size();